pez-globo/pufferfish-software/firmware/ventilator-controller-stm32/README.md

 ### Clang-tidy

-## Cmake Builds
+## CMake Builds

-To use cmake to build the main embedded application, first find the path where the gcc arm-none-eabi toolchain is available (if you have not already installed it into somewhere accessible from the shell), and add it to your shell's pth.
+To use CMake to build the main firmware application, first find the path where the gcc arm-none-eabi toolchain is available (if you have not already installed it into somewhere accessible from the shell), and add it to your shell's path.
 For example, you might have this toolchain provided by the STM32Cube IDE at `/opt/st/stm32cubeide_1.3.0/plugins/com.st.stm32cube.ide.mcu.externaltools.gnu-tools-for-stm32.7-2018-q2-update.linux64_1.0.0.201904181610/tools/bin/` in which case you could add it to your path as follows: